oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `purp` claim of the issued Txn-Token.

-If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `req_ctx` object of the Txn-Token.
-In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `req_ctx` object as the `req_wl` claim.
+If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `rctx` object of the Txn-Token.
+In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `rctx` object as the `req_wl` claim.

 If a `request_details` parameter is present in the Txn-Token Request, then the Transaction Token Service SHOULD propagate the data from the `request_details` object into the claims in the `azd` object as authorized by the Transaction Token Service authorization policy for the requesting client.